yukondude/Twempest/README.md

 ## Development Setup

- 1. Create a Python 3 virtualenv for Twempest: `mkvirtualenv --python=$(which python3) Twempest`
+ 1. Make sure that Python 3.6 or better is installed.
+ 1. Install pipenv: `pip install pipenv`
- 1. Clone the Twempest repo: `git clone https://github.com/yukondude/Twempest.git`
+ 1. Clone the Twempest repo: `git clone https://github.com/yukondude/Twempest.git ; cd Twempest`
- 1. Install dependencies: `pip install -r requirements.txt -r requirements-dev.txt -r requirements-test.txt`
+ 1. Install dependencies: `pipenv install --dev --three`
- 1. Install the project in development mode: `./setup.py develop`
+ 1. Install the project in development mode: `pipenv run ./setup.py develop`
- 1. Run the unit tests to make sure everything is copacetic: `./setup.py test`
+ 1. Run the unit tests to make sure everything is copacetic: `pipenv run ./setup.py test`
  1. Pour a snifter of Château de Montifaud and light up a Laranja Reserva Toro.

+While developing, you will always have to run the Twempest CLI from within the pipenv virtual environment:
+`pipenv run twempest`

 ## Usage
 Run `twempest --help` to view the usage instructions: